Putin says Russia, US looking into new nuclear talks | The China Post

-Putin was commenting on his meeting with US President Donald Trump the day before, most of which happened behind closed doors.
+Putin was commenting on his meeting with US President Donald Trump the day before, most of which took place behind closed doors.

 “We have tasked our respective foreign minister to start lower-level talks on [nuclear disarmament],” Putin said.